 Boarding Pass/Baggage Tag Printers for the Travel Industry

-The goal of VidTroniX is to work directly with our customers to develop products that fit the needs of their company.
-To date VidTroniX has installed over 75,000 ATP and MAP printers and has recently further expanded its presence in the global marketplace with major installations in the Middle East, mobile applications and incorporation into large scale kiosk applications.
+The goal of VidTroniX is to work directly with clients to develop products fitting the specific needs of their companies.
+Since 1999, VidTroniX installed over 85,000 ATP and MAP printers and recently expanded its global presence in the marketplace with major installations in the Middle East, mobility solutions, incorporation of its printers into large scale kiosk projects and RFID printers.

-The VidTroniX MAP is a three path travel document printer that prints on two boarding pass stocks and one baggage tag stock in succession using a single printhead.
-Given the small size of the MAP printer and its ability to print on three separate stocks it is able to take up much less space than the three printers it essentially replaces.
-There are separate interface connections for the boarding pass and baggage tags allowing for dual host configurations.
-Every VidTroniX printer is individually tested using the customer’s stock and data message to ensure that the printers will operate properly upon receipt, which prevents needless troubleshooting and adjustments.
+The VidTroniX MAP is a three path travel document printer that prints on two successive boarding pass stocks and one baggage tag stock using a single printhead.
+Given the small size of the MAP printer and its ability to print on three separate stocks, it takes up much less space than the three printers it essentially replaces.
+There are also separate interface connections for the boarding pass and baggage tags allowing for dual host configurations.

-ATP3 Single Path Boarding Pass or Baggage Tag Printer
+ATP3 Single Path Boarding Pass or Baggage Tag Printers

 The ATP3 printer has a straight-through feed design that will accommodate either boarding pass or baggage tag stock.